Logo

-Robert Guiscard inherited the County of Apulia and Calabria in 1057, but in 1059 he was made Duke of Apulia and Calabria and Lord of Sicily by pope Nicholas II.
+Robert Guiscard inherited the County of Apulia and Calabria from his brother in 1057, and in 1059 he was made Duke of Apulia and Calabria and Lord of Sicily by Pope Nicholas II.

 2.